 Contact us, if you would like to work with us for a few months in Siegen.
 We are always open to self-funded visitors and the DAAD has several programs that may support you.

 A good PhD Topic

-Something like “I want to use machine learning to improve abc” is not a suitable PhD topic.
-Instead, you must a) have identified a specific problem, and b) have a plausible idea of how you could solve this problem (again, just throwing dozens of machine learning algorithms to a problem and see what algorithm solves the problem best, is not a sufficient PhD contribution).
+A good Ph.D. topic is key to the success of your work.
+This means, you must have a) identified a specific problem, and b) a plausible idea of how you could solve this problem.
+Something like “I want to use machine learning to improve abc” is not a suitable Ph.D. topic.
+Just throwing dozens of machine learning algorithms to a problem and see what algorithm solves the problem best, is not a sufficient Ph.D. contribution.
 It is important, that your proposed solution is novel, and convincing (ideally other persons familiar with the problem would say “Oh yes, of course, why haven’t I thought of that?).

 Positions at the NII in Tokyo, Japan

 We work closely with the National Institute of Informatics (NII) in Tokyo, Japan.
 If you are interested in working at the NII, have a look at the programmes of the Japan Society for the Promotion of Science.
 They offer scholarships for foreigners at all career levels, including senior researchers, to conduct research visits in Japan for up to two years.
-In addition, SFI and IRC may offer scholarships for research visits abroad.
-If you are interested in applying for a scholarship, we would be glad to support you in establishing contact with the NII.
 Permanent positions at the NII are advertised on NII’s website.
-If you are a (PhD) student at TCD, you may work at the NII for up to six months if you apply for the Earrach Sakura Award.
+If you are from Germany, the DAAD may have additional programs to fund research visit.
+As a PhD student, the DAAD may fund you for up to six months, as a postdoctoral researcher up to 2 years.

-If you would like to do your PhD with us, we would love to hear from you.
-Please send an email to Joeran Beel (firstname.lastname@example.org) with a meaningful email subject and the following information.
+If you would like to work with us, we would love to hear from you.
+Please send us a message with the following information.

 - Current place of residence: